skramm/homog2d/manual.md

 ### Points and rectangles

-You can quickly check if a points lies within a rectangle defined by two points `p1`,`p2` with:
+You can quickly check if a points lies within a flat rectangle defined by two points `p1`,`p2` with:
 ```C++
 bool b = pt.isInsideRectangle( p1, p2 );
 ```